 Related to the above point, connected workers can easily perform their own maintenance tasks because they’re already connected to all the relevant knowledge they need to successfully perform their jobs — whether scheduled or ad hoc.

 Normally, in the event of even the smallest maintenance task, an operator has to call an engineer or maintenance staff member, which wastes valuable production time.
-With a digital manufacturing platform, connected workers can perform basic CIL tasks, register, resolve and perform audits on their machines and take greater ownership of their equipment.
+With a connected worker platform, connected workers can perform basic CIL tasks, register, resolve and perform audits on their machines and take greater ownership of their equipment.
 This process increases their knowledge of the equipment and frees up maintenance staff for more complex tasks.
 It also improves the workers’ ability to identify and correct minor faults before downtime occurs.

 5. Accessing Knowledge and Relevant Documentation is Effortless